top of page

 about.

-Academically, Ioannis is a Tutor in Composing for Screen at The University of Edinburgh and Lincoln College.
-He has conducted research and taught composition, sound design, music for screen and games, and fine art at various institutions, including the Royal Academy of Music (Aarhus), the Academy of Music and Sound and the Ionian University.
-As a permanent Artist in Residence at the Zurich University of the Arts and the Artistic Director of the Peter Nelson Ensemble, he continues to contribute to the advancement of contemporary arts.
+Academically, Ioannis holds the position of Tutor in Composing for Screen at The University of Edinburgh and serves as the Head of Music at Lincoln College.
+With a diverse background, he has conducted extensive research and instructed courses in composition, sound design, music for screen and games, and fine art at esteemed institutions such as the Royal Academy of Music (Aarhus), the Academy of Music and Sound, and the Ionian University.
+As a permanent Artist in Residence at both the Zurich University of the Arts and as the Artistic Director of the Peter Nelson Ensemble, Ioannis is dedicated to pushing the boundaries of contemporary arts.
+He is also an active member of the International Confederation for Electroacoustic Music CIME/ICEM (HELMCA).

 Ioannis holds a PhD in Composition and Transdisciplinary Arts from The University of Edinburgh, an MA in Composition from the Royal Conservatoire of Scotland, and an Integrated MA in Composition for Film, Theatre and The Performing Arts from Ionian University.
 His extensive studies have encompassed composition with renowned mentors such as Martin Parker, David Fennessy, Simon Steen-Andersen, Gareth Williams, Oliver Searle, and Dimitra Trypani.
 Additionally, he has delved into Sonic Arts and Interactive Composition with Alistair McDonald, Film Music with Yati Durant, Fine Arts with Kevin Dagg, Bill Psarras and Nikos Kokkalis, and Byzantine Musicology with Dimitrios Giannelos.